marcosav2/tam-crm-service/README.md

 order to create an `admin` user with password `password`, this is meant to be used only in a local environment.

 `crm-service` container can be built and run separately, but it will need the other services to be up and running.

+### Docker Hub Image

+The application image is built and published to the Docker Hub registry using Github Actions when pushed to `main` branch, you can check the latest image [here](https://hub.docker.com/repository/docker/marcosav/tam-crm-service).

 ## Environment Variables